Better Lifestyle Satisfaction in Sault Ste. Marie

 There’s a reason the top two happiest cities are in Northern Ontario

 While Sault Ste.
 Marie wasn’t included in Statistics Canada’s most recent review of life satisfaction in metropolitan areas, we are pretty certain Sault residents would rank it right up there with Sudbury (Canada’s happiest city) and Thunder Bay.
 It’s large enough to be have a vibrant arts and culture scene, but small enough to enjoy that “small town” sense of community.
-A city 75,000 located on the edge of the magnificent Canadian Shield, and straddling the Great Lakes of Superior and Huron, Sault Ste.
+A city of 75,000 located on the edge of the magnificent Canadian Shield, and straddling the Great Lakes of Superior and Huron, Sault Ste.
 Marie offers endless access to recreation, the arts, the great outdoors, festivals, and continued education and professional development.

 More disposable income

 Compared to other Canadian and Southern Ontario metropolises, Sault Ste.
 Marie offers significant savings on housing and transportation costs.
 It is deemed that a household budget is about 25% cheaper in Sault Ste.
 Marie than in other cities.
-There are many free or economical community activities, including the John Rowswell Hub Trail (a 22.5km multi-use trail that circumnavigates the city), beautiful Bellevue Park or the Mill Market.
+There are many free or economical community activities, including the John Rowswell Hub Trail (a 26km multi-use trail that circumnavigates the city), beautiful Bellevue Park or the Mill Market.
 The ever-expanding Sault Ste.
 Marie airport offers multiple daily flights from a variety of carriers that will connect you to anywhere in the world.

 More time with family